-Some medications (such as antihistamines) can interfere with skin testing, check with the specialist to see if you or your child’s medications need to be stopped prior to the testing date.
-While skin testing is useful, additional tests ( like blood tests of oral challenges) may be an additional necessary step in helping to determine allergy sensitivity.
+Some medications, such as antihistamines, can interfere with skin testing, check with the specialist to see if you or your child’s medications need to be stopped prior to the testing date.
+While skin testing is useful, additional tests– like blood tests or oral challenges– may be an additional necessary step in helping to determine allergy sensitivity.

-While skin tests are usually well tolerated, in rare instances they can cause a more serious allergic reaction.
-Skin testing must always be done in an allergist’s office, where the doctor is appropriately prepared to handle a reaction.
-We only do testing on days a doctor is available in the office.
+Skin tests are usually well tolerated, however, in rare cases, they can cause a more serious allergic reaction.
+Skin testing must always be done in an allergist’s office, where the doctor is appropriately prepared to handle such a reaction.
+We only do testing on days when a doctor is available in the office.

 Allergen immunotherapy rehabilitates the immune system by administering increasing doses of identified allergens to accustom the body to substances that are generally harmless (pollen, house dust mites) and thereby induce specific long-term tolerance.
 Immunotherapy can be administered under the tongue (sublingually with drops or tablets) or by injections under the skin (subcutaneous).
 Allergen immunotherapy represents the only relative treatment for respiratory allergies.
 It is the only medicine known to tackle not only the symptoms but also the causes of respiratory allergies.
 A detailed diagnosis is necessary to identify the allergens involved.
 The medicine must be prescribed and initiated by an otolaryngic allergy specialist or general allergist.